-However, if I understand most people, they don’t want to feel short changed, so these numbers should allow you to make that assessment.
+However, if I understand most people, don’t want to feel short-changed, so these numbers should allow you to make that assessment.

-I think once I have this set of figures, it will be better to measure some of the retirement products against the CPF Life, over different duration.
+I think once I have this set of figures, it will be better to measure some of the retirement products against the CPF Life, over the different durations.

-The Basic plan’s payout look deceptively closed to that of the Standard plan, and it is why a lot of people would rather choose the Basic plan.
+The Basic plan’s payout looks deceptively close to that of the Standard plan, and it is why a lot of people would rather choose the Basic plan.

 And since people underestimate their longevity, they would choose the Basic plan.
-However, our children might grow up in an environment that they could know their mortality or longevity, and in that case, they could possibly choose a plan that is different from us.
+However, our children might grow up in an environment where they could know their mortality or longevity, and in that case, they could possibly choose a plan that is different from ours.